viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 # Motivation

-## Status-quo
+## Adaptation

-Algorithms such as `std::tuple_cat` and `std::experimental::apply` that work well with *tuple-like* types, should work also for *ProductType* types.
-There are many more of them [BPTA] and [OPTA] that takes in account some of the algorithms that work well with *ProductTypes*. .
+Algorithms such as `std::tuple_cat` and `std::experimental::apply` that work well with *tuple-like* types, should work also for any *ProductType* types.
+There are many more of them [BPTA] and [OPTA] that takes in account some of the algorithms that work well with *ProductTypes*.

+## Reuse

+The definition of the existing functions will surely be implemented using the same algorithm generalized for any *ProductType*.
+This paper proposes only the algorithms that could be needed to implement the current *tuple-like* interface.

+## Deprecation

+Some of the old algorithms could be deprecated in favor of the new ones.

+## Extension

+There are many more of them [BPTA] and [OPTA] that takes in account some of the algorithms that work well with *ProductTypes*.

 # Proposal

-## Algorithms and function adaptation
+## *tuple-like* algorithms and function adaptation

 ### <tuple>